 The purpose of this essay is twofold.
 First, to demonstrate that the apartheid system, far from being anachronistic or irrational, is an historically constituted form of superexploitation that is functional from the standpoint of capital accumulation, and that for this and strategic reasons the United States and other Western imperialists have a critical interest in the maintenance of white minority rule in South Africa.
-Second, to make plain that whatever the permutations of superexploitation neocolonialism in South Africa, the salvation of the black masses lies in the destruction of the South African state and all forms of imperialist rule.
+Second, to make plain that whatever the permutations of superexploitation and neocolonialism in South Africa, the salvation of the black masses lies in the destruction of the South African state and all forms of imperialist rule.
 To carry forward this kind of analysis, it is necessary to introduce concepts with which some readers may be unfamiliar and to integrate a great deal of data.
+But, as should (hopefully) become apparent, only on this basis can we begin to appreciate just how crucial the struggle of the Azanian masses is to the international proletariat and just how threatening it is to imperialism and all its ideological retainers.